Amino acids

 Track your full intake

-Formulate's free desktop app aggregates L-Tyrosine (and ~40 other nutrients) across every supplement in your stack — flagging underdoses, overlaps, and upper-limit overshoots in one view.
+Formulate's free web app aggregates L-Tyrosine (and ~40 other nutrients) across every supplement in your stack — flagging underdoses, overlaps, and upper-limit overshoots in one view.